ekr/base-drafts/draft-ietf-quic-transport.md

 This enforces cryptographic separation between the data sent in the different packet sequence number spaces.
 As a result, each packet number space starts at packet number 0.
-Subsequent packet sent in the same packet number space MUST increase the packet number by at least one.
+Subsequent packets sent in the same packet number space MUST increase the packet number by at least one.

 0-RTT and 1-RTT data exist in the same packet number space to make loss recovery